jpapiez/X400_printed_parts_cad_files/README.md

-# This is the open-source hardware link for the Eryone Thinker X400.
+# This is the open-source hardware for the Eryone Thinker X400.